 Who qualifies for Medicare in Michigan?

-Medicare has a specific set of criteria to meet in order to qualify for it.
+Medicare has a specific set of criteria to meet to qualify for it.
 They are:

 - Age 65 or older, or be the spouse of someone who is

-- Have 10 years of work history (or be married to someone who has it
+- Have ten years of work history (or be married to someone who has it

 - Have a qualifying condition and be drawing disability income for at least 24 months